portainer/portainer-docs/docs/source/deployment.rst

 Before deploying Portainer inside your Swarm cluster, you should ensure that Docker and your Swarm are configured correctly.
 You can refer to the :ref:`Troubleshooting` section to ensure you have correctly configured your environment.

-Following the above, you are ready to deploy Portainer inside a Swarm cluster using using our recommended agent enabled deployment.
+Following the above, you are ready to deploy Portainer inside a Swarm cluster using our recommended agent-enabled deployment.
 **Note**: This setup will assume that you're executing the following instructions on a Swarm manager node.

 ::